 New Forms of Collaborations in the context of COVID-19

-With the cancellation of the 30th IFAMA-WICaNeM 2020 June conference due to the measures implemented worldwide to contain COVID-19 (previously known as “2019 novel coronavirus”), also the need occurred (for a smaller-scale ), a theme-focused conference on the impact of COVID-19 on agri-food.
+With the cancellation of the 30th IFAMA-WICaNeM 2020 June conference due to the measures implemented worldwide to contain COVID-19, also the need occurred (for a smaller-scale ), a theme-focused conference on the impact of COVID-19 on agri-food.

 Agri-food business plays a crucial role and central to achieving the Sustainable Development Goals (SDGs).
 Covid-19 has displayed many of the vulnerabilities and externalities facing agri-food, and it is more evident than before that agri-food supply networks require critical rethinking.
 New practices and technologies need to be developed and existing ones – adapted, drawing on insights from sectors and industries, some of which not previously engaged in agri-food.
 The impact of COVID-19 is tremendous, and amongst others, underpins new collaboration patterns in agri-food.
 As the novel coronavirus and the measures put in place to contain it are striking, the future of agri-food is narrowed down to mitigating the challenges posed by the pandemic, as existing and emerging collaboration patterns are tested to their limits.